 This doesn’t mean your house should be a lawless Mad Max-style world.
 With Grant’s 5-year-old, it means talking about why it’s important to listen, rather than demanding attention.
 With his 7-year-old, this means helping her understand the consequences of staying up too late and trusting her to act responsibly because of it.

 When your kids understand why they don’t want to live in the Thunderdome (constantly fearing for your life; dust; Tina Turner screaming a lot), as opposed to simply being forced to not live in the Thunderdome, they’re more likely to grow into adults who behave better than Mel Gibson.

 Shift From Verbs To Nouns

-Your father used to say that he was forced to walk 3-miles in a blizzard to school because it “builds character.”
+Your father used to say that he was forced to walk three miles in a blizzard to school because it “builds character.”
 As it turns out, your granddad was just an asshole.
-Grant says that what really builds character is praising that character, instead of an action or behavior.
+What really builds character, Grant says, is praising that character instead of an action or behavior.

-“Instead of saying, ‘Will you help?’, if you say, ‘Will you be a helper?’, you get a 22 to 29-percent increase in the number of kids who do it,” says Grant.
+“Instead of saying, ‘Will you help?’ if you say, ‘Will you be a helper?’ you get a 22% to 29% increase in the number of kids who do it,” says Grant.
 “It’s just that little shift from a verb to a noun can be enough to give kids this intuitive reaction of, ‘Oh, that’s the kind of person I want to be.'”